 |SEE ON AMAZON →|

 The Zomei portable tripod is a great budget option.
 It costs less than $40, which is as cheap as it gets for really good travel tripods.
-And you’re not sacrificing much when it comes to durability and quality of the product; this tripod is made from aluminum alloy and ABS plastic.
+And you’re not sacrificing much when it comes to the durability and quality of the product; this tripod is made from aluminum alloy and ABS plastic.

 You can extend it to 58” max, which is good but not great.
 Its maximum height doesn’t allow for the most comfortable eye-level shooting, but it is a good fit for shorter people.
 In addition to that, you can adjust the height of each leg separately, which allows for stable shooting on uneven terrain.
 And that’s a great feature for backpackers, especially since it’s a lightweight tripod.